-Consider the following: human beings have only two ears, but are able to locate sound sources within three dimensions.
-That shouldn't be possible — if you were given a stereo recording and were asked to determine if the sound came from above or below the microphones, you would have no way to tell.
+Human beings have two ears, but are able to locate sound sources in three dimensions.
+This should not be possible — if someone played a stereo recording and asked you to determine if the sound came from above or below the microphones, you could not tell.
 If you can't do it from a recording, how can you do it in reality?

-Humans rely on psychoacoustics and inference to localize sounds in three dimensions, attending to factors such as timing, phase, level, and spectral modifications.
+Humans rely on psychoacoustics and inference to localize sounds in 3 dimensions, including factors such as timing, phase, level, and spectral modifications.

 This section summarizes how humans localize sound.
-Later, we will apply that knowledge to solving the spatialization problem, and learn how developers can take a monophonic sound and transform its signal so that it sounds like it comes from a specific point in space.
+Later, we will apply that knowledge to solve the spatialization problem, and learn how developers can use a monophonic sound and transform its signal so that it sounds like it comes from a specific point in space.